Join Ocean in the water to learn about sharks and discover the truth for yourself:

 Check out her signature program based off her global shark research and experience now open to the public in Hawaii and special locations around the world: @OneOceanResearch and @OneOceanDiving

 Sharks are being over-fished and finned at unsustainable rates.
 New studies estimate 100 million sharks are killed every year at the hands of humans.
 The IUCN, the main authority on the conservation status of species worldwide, has great whites, tiger sharks, and other species on the red list as being vulnerable to extinction.
-It’s estimated that there are less than 400 great whites left in the North Pacific and less than 3,500 great white sharks left worldwide.
+It’s estimated that there are less than 3,500 great white sharks left worldwide.
 Whale sharks and scalloped hammerheads are now endangered species.